 All you need is a mandolin, 2 or 3 sweet potatoes, a wok or other deep pan to fry (unless you own a fry daddy!), and several cups of oil, like canola, or a blend.
 I found a pretty cheap blend at a local store called 1-2-3.
 It’s a pretty good oil.
 I’d love to use corn oil, but can’t due to allergies.

 With the mandolin it just takes a minute or two to slice the potatoes.
 You then soak them in water and pat them dry.
-While doing this, have your oil heating up on the stove top.
-Drop the sliced chips in and fry until they turn crisp.
+While doing this, have your oil heating up on the stove top0 Heat the oil to approximately 300-325 degrees, this will help avoid burning.
+Drop the sliced chips into the oil and fry until they turn crisp.
 There’s a fine line between crisp and burnt.
 If the chips start turning brown, pull them out fast.
 Drain onto a cookie sheet, or something similar lined with paper towel.
+Let them cool down.